seelso-net/tty-egpf-monitor/README.md

 This package is designed to work on multiple Ubuntu versions:

 - **Ubuntu 24.04 (Noble)**: Native support with libbpf1
-- **Ubuntu 22.04 (Jammy)**: Enhanced compatibility with automatic libbpf upgrade
+- **Ubuntu 22.04 (Jammy)**: Enhanced compatibility with libbpf version checking

-For Ubuntu 22.04, the package automatically detects the older libbpf version and installs a compatible newer version during installation.
-This ensures full eBPF functionality without manual intervention.
+For Ubuntu 22.04, the daemon automatically checks the libbpf version and provides clear error messages if an incompatible version is detected.
+This ensures reliable eBPF functionality with clear guidance for users.

 1) Install repository public key and add the apt source:
 ```bash